sisrfeng/coc-wiki/Multiple-cursors-support.md

-With the multiple cursors feature, you can change many places of current document at one time.
+With the multiple cursors feature, you can change many places of the current document at one time.

 Multiple cursors are actually multiple text ranges.